 Getting a virus on your computer is not only a huge hassle, it can also cause a lot of anxiety about losing your pictures or documents.
 Some viruses or spyware only slow down your computer and you barely notice them, while other viruses can completely shut down your computer or lock you out.
 Our techs at Skyview are experts in removing all types of viruses, spyware, or bogus application software with rarely any data loss.
-The best defense against being infected is always having an up to date virus detection software on your computer.
-(Not all virus software programs are the same - check with Skyview for the best and the worst!)
-Skyview techs are your best resource when dealing with a virus or computer infection!
+The best defence against being infected is always having up to date virus detection software on your computer.
+(Not all virus software programs are equal – check with Skyview for the best and the worst!)
+Almost daily in our shop we are fixing virus related issues for our customers and know what does and doesn’t protect.
+Skyview techs are your best resource when dealing with a virus infected computer.

 Here is a run down of many of the major types of computer infections and what they can potentially do to your computer.

 Adware, or advertising-supported software is any software package which automatically renders advertisements in order to generate revenue for its author.
 The term is frequently used to describe a form of malware (malicious software) that presents unwanted advertisements to the user of a computer.
 The advertisements produced by adware are sometimes in the form of a pop-up.
 The severity of adware varies as some sources rate it only as an “irritant” and others classify it as an “online threat” or even rate it as seriously as a computer virus or Trojan.
 Adware that observes the computer user’s activities without consent and reports to the software’s author is called Spyware.
 The purpose of Spyware is to find out what you’re shopping for so you can be put into a demographic category to then be sent targeted ads relating to your interests.

 How to diagnose you have Adware Software Virus:

 - Computer will run slow

 - You will receive frequent pop-up messages, whether you are on the internet or not.